Toma400/Nimfire/readme.md

     // - a way to nest Rects inside Rects? (needs adjusting matrix accordingly)
   - simplegui button
   - simplegui progress bar
+    - can have custom range, so if given 10_000, it'd make 10_000/100 and use it?
+    - should have non-manual 0<x<100 control at least as an option
   - text using Pixie's "fillText" with possibility to have clear borders (https://github.com/treeform/pixie/tree/523b364fcaa288d23ecb3f34c795da97d3637117#text)
     + look at textspans, as they would be neat both for Nimfire & MarXDown